eva-may-JS/Individual-Full-Stack-Project/README.md

 ### Content

-- The text for the Deployment section of this README.md was taken from the CI README.md template (https://github.com/Code-Institute-Solutions/readme-template)
 - The fonts were obtained from Google Fonts (https://fonts.google.com/)
 - The Favicon was developed using Favicon.io (https://favicon.io/)
-- The images are royalty-free and were taken from Pixabay (https://pixabay.com/)
+- The images are royalty-free and were taken from Pixabay (https://pixabay.com/) and Pexels (https://www.pexels.com/)
 - The logo was created using logo.com (https://logo.com/)

 ### Design